 In addition, many people in Orondo have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-The percentage of adults in Orondo who are college-educated is close to the national average for all communities of 21.84%: 17.36% of the adults in Orondo have a bachelor's degree or advanced degree.
+In terms of college education, Orondo is nearly on par with the US average for all cities of 21.84%: 17.36% of adults 25 and older in Orondo have a bachelor's degree or advanced degree.

 The per capita income in Orondo in 2022 was $36,286, which is middle income relative to Washington and the nation.
 This equates to an annual income of $145,144 for a family of four.
 However, Orondo contains both very wealthy and poor people as well.